elokaagu/rhood-studio-admin/API_DOCUMENTATION.md

-# R/HOOD Studio - API Documentation
+# R/HOOD Portal - API Documentation

 ## 🌐 API Overview

-The R/HOOD Studio platform uses Supabase as its backend service, providing a comprehensive REST API and real-time subscriptions.
+The R/HOOD Portal platform uses Supabase as its backend service, providing a comprehensive REST API and real-time subscriptions.
 This documentation covers all available endpoints, data models, and integration patterns.

 ## 🔗 Base Configuration